markijzerman/mappingecologies-workshop/apis/README.md

 Touchdesigner mainly works by connecting nodes, but can easily be expanded with DAT-nodes which can also run Python.
 So it's a matter of finding a Python example of the API key we want to read out!

 In the .toe examples you can find how to read out air quality data.

+## How to get the data into Max
+See the example max patch that uses [maxurl] and [js] to parse an incoming JSON file.